romeueh/ECE434/hw08/ReadMe.md

 ## Reading an Input at Regular Intervals
 input.pru0.c reads an input pin and writes it to an output pin.

-The I measure the transfer from input to the output to be
+The I measure the transfer from input to the output to be 0.1 us.

 ## Analog Wave Generator
 sine.pru0.c is used to output an analog signal using the GPIO pins.